hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 }
 {% endhighlight %}

-Create a briding header:
+## Step 3: Create a briding header.

-* Create a new temporary Objective-C file in your test target.
+Create a new temporary Objective-C file in your test target.
 You can name it to anything.

 ![](/images/how-to-setup-testing-for-new-ios-project/create-objc-file.png)

-* Xcode will ask whether you also want to add a briding header.
+Xcode will ask whether you also want to add a briding header.
 Hit **Create Bridging Header**.

 ![](/images/how-to-setup-testing-for-new-ios-project/add-bridging-header.png)

-* Delete the temporary ObjC file we just created above.
+Delete the temporary ObjC file we just created above.
 We don't need it anymore.

 Import **KIF** from within the bridging header (*SimpleNoteTakingApp-Bridging-Header.h*).